 The Jedi Were Corrupt

-In the book Star Wars Propaganda, Pablo Hidalgo gives us some fascinating insight into wartime perspectives on the Jedi.
-He tells us that because the Jedi eschewed the limelight, the Separatists could say anything and everything about the Order with impunity.
+In the book Star Wars Propaganda, Pablo Hidalgo gives readers some fascinating insight into wartime perspectives on the Jedi.
+He writes that because the Jedi eschewed the limelight, the Separatists could say anything and everything about the Order with impunity.
 “Anti-Jedi sentiment,” he says, “was more a product of their cultural absence rather than a refutation of anything substantive.”

-The idea that they were corrupt is merely an extension of this idea.
-It is one we see fully realized at the end of Revenge of the Sith when Palpatine stands before the Senate a proclaims the Jedi traitors.
-But this is pure invention!
+The idea that the Jedi Order was corrupt is merely an extension of this idea.
+That idea comes to full realization at the end of Revenge of the Sith when Palpatine stands before the Senate a proclaims the Jedi traitors.
 Palpatine needed to justify his extermination of the Jedi to validate his rise to Emperor.
 So he lied.

 The Order Was a Cult

-As easy as it is in our modern age to imagine any insular, exclusive religion to be a cult, the Jedi Order doesn't meet the criteria to be considered one.
+As easy as it is in the modern age to imagine any insular, exclusive religion to be a cult, the Jedi Order doesn't meet the criteria to be considered one.

-First, it's not entirely sure that the Jedi even worship the Force.
+First, Star Wars never makes clear that the Jedi even worship the Force.
 They listen to it and try to follow its will, but do they pray to it?
 Do they make sacrifices or give offerings to it?
-There is, instead, a significant lack of divinity placed upon the Force.
-Instead, the Jedi stress its ubiquity.
+Instead, Jedi note a significant lack of divinity placed upon the Force.
+The Jedi stress its ubiquity.
 It's in everything and everyone.

-Furthering this is the brief glimpses of other cultural traditions coexisting with Jedi practices.
+Other cultural traditions coexist with Jedi practices.
 Barriss Offee meditates before a Mirialan idol.
 Ahsoka Tano participates in a traditional Togrutan coming-of-age ceremony.
-Many Jedi wear clothing that reflects their heritage better than the typical beige robes, and often those are modified to display the wearer's personal preferences.
+Many Jedi wear clothing that reflects their heritage better than the typical beige robes, and often modify them to display the wearer's personal preferences.

-This open expression of personality, desire, and practice is hardly in line with the restrictive and isolating policies distinct to cults.
+This open expression of personality, desire, and practice doesn't fall in line with the restrictive and isolating policies distinct to cults.
 On the contrary, the Jedi Order is a group of like-minded individuals brought together by a shared belief but made different by how they express it.

+The Order celebrated those who quit for having the strength to leave everything they knew behind; it didn't shame them.
 The busts of ex-Jedi on display in the Archives at the Temple support this possibility.
-In a deleted scene, Jedi Jocasta Nu tells Obi-Wan about Dooku, whose statue they study.
-Dooku is one of the “Lost Twenty” – the small group of Jedi who left after growing disillusioned with the Jedi.
+In a deleted scene, Jedi Jocasta Nu tells Obi-Wan about Dooku.
+Dooku is one of the “Lost Twenty” – the small group of Jedi who left after growing disillusioned with the Order.

 The dark side is selfish and indulgent.
 The light side is self-sacrificing and forgiving.
 There is no room for vengeance or anger, but these feelings are natural and beg to be expressed.
 It's tempting to think there could be some way to thread the needle and walk both paths.